 EXIT LEVEL EXIT LEVEL:

 ASSESSMENT: Assessment by HASC of Nā Wa'a

 Student chooses coursework eportfolio reflections.

 that best demonstrates the

 intended outcome, uploads

 work as artifact on the Nā Wa'a

 and provides a written reflection

 in the process.

 (Evaluation) Relate coursework ENTRY LEVEL ENTRY LEVEL:

 with his/her past, present, and ASSESSMENT: Completion of application.

 future.
 HASC application

 EXIT LEVEL EXIT LEVEL:

 ASSESSMENT: A) Exit interview with HASC

 A) 2.0 GPR or higher. committee.
 Interview will

 reflect past, and present attitudes

 of education and future plans.

 B) HASC confirms completion of

 all requirements.

 ASSESSMENT OF ALUMNI: ALUMNI:

 Career placement/ transfer to 4 Information is given to HASC

 year degree program, other. coordinator to be kept in ALUMNI

 database.
 HASC coordinator will

 do correspondence with alumni

 annually.

 (Attitudes) Appreciate the ENTRY LEVEL ENTRY LEVEL:

 language, art, religion, philosophy, ASSESSMENT: Completion of application.

-and material way of life of HASC application/LASSI test 1 11
+and material way of life of HASC application/LASSI test

 Hawaiian society.

+EVITIEVE EVIT I EVET .

-EXIT LEVEL EXIT LEVEL:
+EXIT LEVEL ASSESSMENT: EXIT LEVEL:

-ASSESSMENT: A) Exit interview with HASC
+A) Exit interview with HASC committee.

-A) Student chooses coursework committee.
 Interview will

+A) Student chooses coursework

-that best demonstrates the reflect appreciation of courses
+that best demonstrates the reflect appreciation of courses taken.

-intended outcome, uploads taken.
+intended outcome, uploads work as artifact on the Nā

-work as artifact on the Nā B) Review of Nā Wa'a eportfolio.
+B) Review of Nā Wa'a eportfolio.

 Wa'a and provides a written

 reflection in the process.

-B) LASSI is taken again during
+B) LASSI is taken again during final semester.

-final semester.

-final semester.
+illiai selliesiei.